uber-go/guide/style.md

 ### Prefer strconv over fmt

-When converting primitives to/from strings, `strconv` is usually faster than `fmt`.
+When converting primitives to/from strings, `strconv` is faster than `fmt`.

 <table>